 Between May Bank Holiday and June 84 we had found our house, bought it and moved to Dartmoor, Devon

 and left RPM to Geoff, and all the other buildings still tenanted.

-A very big thank you to all my customers who were obviously the lifeblood of the business, to my trade suppliers locally and nationally, to my dedicated mechanics; Steve, Geoff, and Alan who put up with some less than perfect working conditions and for their support on many many rallies in some terrible weather.
+A very big thank you to all my customers, far too many to mention here, who were obviously the lifeblood of the business.
+To my trade suppliers locally and nationally.
+To my dedicated mechanics; Steve, Geoff, and Alan who put up with some less than perfect working conditions and for their support on many many rallies in some terrible weather.

 The biggest thank you imaginable to Jill, without her support I might not even have started RPM.